Philiposunlola/Philiposunlola/README.md

 software engineer
 ------------------

-I am a Frontend Developer with 2 years experience and a newbie in Backend server language .
-I am skilled in a range of technologies which includes HTML,CSS, Javascript and Reactjs and a little bit of php and mysql.
+I am a Full-Stack Developer with 3 years experience and a newbie in Backend server language .
+I am skilled in a range of technologies which includes HTML,CSS, Javascript, React, PHP and MySQL.

 * 🌍  I'm based in Lagos
 * ✉️  You can contact me at [philiposun@gmail.com](mailto:philiposun@gmail.com)